 In April 2014, Josh and I started Underdog.io as a side project to help pay the bills and buy some time to finish another product that we had been building.
 The premise behind Underdog.io was simple.
 If the hiring/recruiting spectrum is bookended by job boards on one side and agency recruiters on the other, we saw an opportunity to build something in between the two that struck a balance between the effectiveness of a good recruiter and the simplicity and inexpensiveness of a job board.

-Sixteen months later, we’re a team of five that’s closing in on $1 million in annual recurring revenue.
+Sixteen months later, we’re a team of five with a healthy six-figure ARR.
 Aside from a $20,000 loan from a friend, we haven’t raised any money.
 We thought it would be helpful to share how we’ve made it work so far and some of the things that we’ve struggled with.

 Balancing revenue and user experience